-&lt;sup>9This example is based on an actual reorganization, although the company name has been changed and the numbers have been changed slightly to simplify the analysis.
+This example is based on an actual reorganization, although the company name has been changed and the numbers have been changed slightly to simplify the analysis.

-&lt;sup>10Reorganization plans must be submitted to the Securities and Exchange Commission (SEC) if (1) the securities of the debtor are publicly held and (2) total indebtedness exceeds \$3 million.
-However, in recent years the only bankruptcy cases that the SEC has become involved in are those that are either precedent setting or that involve issues of national interest.
+10Reorganization plans must be submitted to the Securities and Exchange Commission (SEC) if (1) the securities of the debtor are publicly held and (2) total indebtedness exceeds \$3 million.
+However, in recent years the only bankruptcy cases that the SEC has become involved in are those that are either precedentsetting or involve issues of national interest.